Disclaimer: This post may contain affiliate links. The opinions expressed are mine. Read more.

 Speed, Security & Convenience

-There are big convenience points for having to have very little concern for hosting, speed and security.
+With Sitebuilder, you don’t need to worry about your hosting, speed, and security.
 SiteBuilder appears to run its software on Amazon and Google servers, which will very rarely go down.

 As with any website, there are security risks.
-But they provide security and backups as part of their pricing package.
-SiteBuilder is much more protected than having to deal with WordPress security.
+But SiteBuilder provides security and backups as part of their pricing package.
+You’ll get more protection through SiteBuilder than if you had to deal with your own WordPress security.

 Even their eCommerce pricing, while more expensive than doing the same thing on your own hosting, is much cheaper than comparable plans with direct competitors.